xpepper/poker-hands-kata/README.md

 ### TODO

-* highest card computation could use the "sorted list" approach?

 * (get rid of first/second card fields)
     => Encapsulate the firstCard and secondCard into a "cards" concept (a list of cards...)